Search Results for

 Product Export

-Your product list can be exported to a .csv file using the Export Product List function:
+Your product list can be exported to a .csv file using the Export Product list function:

 1. First, select the Product fields to be included in the export.

-2. From the menu bar of Acctivate, select File → Export Product List to open the Export Product List window.
+2. From the menu bar of Acctivate, select File → Export Product list to open the Export Product list window.

 3. The Export Destination field will default if configured, otherwise use the lookup to enter a name and select a location for export.